matheustguimaraes/distributed-django-backend/README.md

 Also, not requested:

-:heavy_check_mark: CRUD created using Django to easier authentication. \
+:heavy_check_mark: CRUD created using Django to easier user authentication. \
-:heavy_check_mark: Project created with Docker to easier setup. \
+:heavy_check_mark: Project created with Docker for easier project setup and deploy. \
 :heavy_check_mark: Endpoints documented using Postman.